 Looking into our previous example, with Site Isolation turned on, your bank account portal runs on a completely different process, and shares nothing similar to the other tab.
-This ‘isolation’ reduces the possibility of stealing information in the event of a breach to minimal.
+This ‘isolation’ reduces the possibility of stealing information in the event of a breach to a minimal.

 Increased Memory Overhead

 So you must wonder whether Site Isolation comes at a cost to performance due to the additional system memory used up by each independent process — browser tab.
 According to the Google Online Security Blog, the security implementation uses up to 10-13% more RAM than if the feature is not active in the first place.
-That means you're better off by enabling it.

 Let’s check how accurate this figure is in practice.
 With no Site Isolation enabled, the screenshot below shows a couple of websites that use many similar iframes.
 Only the two tabs have separate ongoing tasks, with no independent processes for any of the iframes.

 Note: The screenshots are shown using Chrome's built-in Task Manager.
 To access it, open the Chrome menu, point to More Tools, and then click Task Manager.

 The same couple of tabs, with Site Isolation enabled, are shown in the next screenshot.
 As you can see, there's a significant increase in the number of additional processes due to the iframes used by each site.
 Further, similar processes are further split into two to mitigate the chances of a successful speculative execution attack.
 If you do the math (disregarding the Browser and GPU Process tasks), both sites end up using around 33% more memory.